cgat-developers/ruffus/doc/decorators/collate.rst

     * *extra_parameters*
         Any extra parameters are passed verbatim to the task function

-    #. *outputs* and optional extra parameters are passed to the functions after regular expression
+    #. *outputs* and optional extra parameters are passed to the functions after string
        substitution in any strings.
 Non-string values are passed through unchanged.
     #.
-Each collate job consists of input files which are aggregated by regular expression substitution
+Each collate job consists of input files which are aggregated by string substitution
        to a single set of output / extra parameter matches
     #.
 In the above cases, ``a.fish`` and ``b.fish`` both produce ``fish.summary`` after regular
        expression subsitution, and are collated into a single job: